 By Avi Landau

-It`s been mighty cold this winter, and like most other people living in Tsukuba we don`t have central heating.
+It`s been mighty cold these past few days, and like most other people living in Tsukuba we don`t have central heating.
 That means getting up out of bed in the mornings can be something of an ordeal.
-What we`ve been doing everyday to keep our minds off the frosty indoor conditions till the heater kicks in is watching the wild birds that come to feed on the food we put out for them.
-It`s been a big hit with my family (though if there were no kids around I could think of some better ways of warming up in the mornings!)
-Especially exciting was waking up after the big snowfall we had and watching as little puffed up balls of life appeared here and there from out of the white stillness to get at the fruit and bread we put out for them.
-Even children, I realized have a parental instinct, feeling delight when giving nourshment and succour to tiny creatures in need.
+What we`ve been doing everyday to keep our minds off the frosty indoor conditions till the heater kicks in, is watching the wild birds that come to feed on the food we put out for them.
+It has been a big hit with my family (though if there were no kids around I could think of a much better way of keeping warm!).
+Though we haven’t had any yet this winter, early morning birding can be especially exciting after snowfall – watching as little puffed-up feathery balls-of-life appear here and there from out of the white stillness to get at the fruit and bread we put out for them is.
+Even children, I’ve realized, have a parental instinct, feeling delight when giving nourishment and succor to tiny creatures in need.

 The most surprising visitors we`ve been having this winter are the MEJIRO (zosterops japonicus).
-They`ve been coming every day as a pair since the snow fall we had – with one bird feeding as the other stands guard before they change places.
-Easily recognizable (unmistakable, in fact) with their dull green plummage and distinctive white rings around their eyes, these tiny birds (smaller than sparrows) have been keeping our hearts warm all bitter winter long.
+They`ve been coming every day as a pair – with one bird feeding as the other stands guard before they change places.
+Easily recognizable (unmistakable, in fact) with their dull green plumage and distinctive white rings around their eyes, these tiny birds (smaller than sparrows) have been keeping our hearts warm on frosty mornings.

 Some of you might be surprised by the fact that I found the mejiro`s presence in our back-yard so surprising.
 I mean it is not an an endangered species and field guides tell us that it is present throughout the Japanese archipelago* and beyond – ranging from Sakhalin Island in the north down to the Philippines and Vietnam in the south.
 It is also present Korea and China.

-When I thought about it, I realized what the reason for them never having come to feed in my yard in past years was.
-They never had to.
-Tsukuba is full of camellia sazanqa a flower that blooms thoughout the winter and whose nectar the Mejiro love to suck.
+When I thought about it, I realized what the reason for them never having come to feed in my yard in past years was – that they never had to.
+Tsukuba is full of camellia sazanqa , a flower that blooms throughout the winter and whose nectar the Mejiro love to suck.
 The trouble is though, that hundreds (thousands?) of camelia sazanqa bushes that grew along the Tsuchiura-Gakuen Road have been recently cut down!
 In other words, the mejiro have lost the winter food source that has helped them thrive in this area.

 That`s why they`ve been coming to my yard and even eating bread off the ground (mejiro rarely go down to the ground according to the various field-guides I`ve checked.

-Mejiro love fruit – mikan or persimons seem to be their favorite.
+Mejiro love fruit – mikan or persimmons seem to be their favorite.
 And if you put some juice out in a bowl, they`ll drink it right up!

 * The mejiro might be common now but that’s not the way it was 30 years ago when the population in the wild was dropping rapidly.
 This was due primarily to its popularity as a song-bird.
 Trappers, both professional and amateur, caught them in nets to be kept in cages.
 I remember ( I could never forget) one of my friends telling me how as a boy in Nagasaki Prefecture, he used to catch mejiro by putting some sort of sticky substance on the branches of fruit trees.
 Thankfully Japan has made trapping song-birds (and even holding singing contests with them ) illegal.